Leukaemia

 Before his CML* diagnosis Mark had various symptoms including excessive sweating both at night and during the day, and shortness of breath on exercise.

-By contrast, in chronic leukaemias the symptoms usually develop slowly over a period of time and treatment may not be needed immediately (see ‘Watch and Wait’ and ‘Living with the symptoms of CLL’).
+By contrast, in chronic leukaemias, symptoms usually develop slowly over a period of time and treatment may not be needed immediately (see ‘Watch and Wait’ and ‘Living with the symptoms of CLL’).

-Susan had no symptoms when her MDS was diagnosed and has had no treatment but is now feeling increasingly tired and has had two nasty bouts of bronchitis, to which she is vulnerable.
-Elsa, whose treatment for MDS consists of regular blood transfusions, knows when she needs one as she recognises the symptoms: exhaustion, breathlessness, feeling emotional and fuzzy-headed.
+Susan had no symptoms when her MDS was diagnosed and had no treatment but later began feeling increasingly tired and also had two ‘nasty bouts of bronchitis’, to which she was vulnerable.
+Elsa, whose treatment for MDS consisted of regular blood transfusions, said she knew when she needed one because she recognised her symptoms: exhaustion, breathlessness, feeling emotional, and fuzzy-headed.

 Michael's CLL* was diagnosed on a blood test for a routine cholesterol check.